firerm/jahoogr-el-news-ha/README.md

 [![version](https://img.shields.io/badge/version-1.0.0-blue.svg)]()
 [![maintainer](https://img.shields.io/badge/maintainer-firerm-green.svg)]()

-A lightweight and efficient Home Assistant integration that fetches the latest news headlines from **Yahoo.gr** via RSS feed.
-It displays news in a sleek, rotating card format directly on your dashboard, keeping you updated with what's happening in Greece and the world.
+A lightweight and efficient Home Assistant integration that fetches the latest news headlines from **Every Site** has RSS feed.
+It displays news in a sleek, rotating card format directly on your dashboard, keeping you updated with what's happening in Greece( you can change that) and all over the world.

 ## ✨ Key Features

-* **📰 Live RSS Feed:** Automatically fetches the latest news from Yahoo.gr.
+* **📰 Live RSS Feed:** Automatically fetches the latest news from Every Site. ( default every 15 minutes)
 * **🔄 Auto-Rotation:** News cards rotate automatically based on your preferred interval.
 * **🎛️ Fully Customizable:**
     * Set the **rotation speed** (in seconds).